christophM/interpretable-ml-book/manuscript/07-future.Rmd

 "I want to be the richest person in the world!" -> You become the richest person, but as a side effect, the currency you hold crashes due to inflation.
 "I want to be happy for the rest of my life!" -> The next 5 minutes you feel very, very happy, then the genie kills you.
 "I wish for world peace!" -> The genie kills all humans.
-We wrongly specify the goals either because we don't know all the constraints or because we can't measure them.
+We wrongly specify the goals either because we do not know all the constraints or because we cannot measure them.
-Let's look at public limited companies as an example of imperfect goal specification: A public limited company has the simple goal of earning money for its shareholders.
+Let us look at public limited companies as an example of imperfect goal specification: A public limited company has the simple goal of earning money for its shareholders.
 But this specification does not capture the true goal with all its constraints that we really strive for:
-For example, we don't appreciate a company killing people to make money, poisoning rivers or to simply printing its own money.
+For example, we do not appreciate a company killing people to make money, poisoning rivers or to simply printing its own money.
 We have invented laws, regulations, penalties, compliance procedures, labor unions and more to patch up the imperfect goal specification.
 Another example you can live through yourself: [Paperclips](http://www.decisionproblem.com/paperclips/index2.html), a game in which you play a machine with the goal of producing as many paperclips as possible.
-WARNING: It's addictive.
+WARNING: It is addictive.
-I don't want to spoil it too much, but let's say things get out of hand really quickly.
+I do not want to spoil it too much, but let us say things get out of hand really quickly.
 In machine learning, the imperfections in goal specification come from imperfect data abstractions (biased population, measurement errors, ...), unconstrained loss functions, lack of knowledge of the constraints, shift in distribution between training and application data and much more.